 Special Olympics Chicago has partnered with the Chicago Park District since the first international Special Olympics Games in 1968.
 They now serve more than 5,000 athletes, with year-round sports training and competition in 22 sports, at 21 park locations throughout the city of Chicago.
 The park program provides more than 53 Special Olympics competitions annually, along with more than a dozen camps and leagues for the athletes to train.
 The Chicago Park District Special Olympics program is the largest run Special Olympics program implemented by any public park district in the country.

-- Cheer on the athletes at their regularly scheduled tournaments and events this year.
-See the full list of all 2018 activities below.
+Cheer on the athletes at their tournaments and events throughout the year.
+View this year's event schedule.